bmalehorn/genepie/README.md

 as far as the records go, what percent German / British / whatever are you?

 The tool traverses a `.ged` file.
 For each person, it walks back their ancestors until reaching "roots" - ancestors without records of their parents.
 It guesses those ancestors' nationality (birth, residence, death, in that order), and propogates that information back up.

 "Nationality" is granular at the US state level ("Pennsylvania"), or whole country ("Germany").
 Very heuristic-y.

+Also buried in this code is a full `.ged` file parser.
+You might want to extract that, someday.

 ## Screenshots